Ohio cops can't stop laughing at surprising find in car's trunk

 On her drive home, she couldn’t help but notice the glares of strangers and passersby.

-“People kept mugging me and giving my dirty looks.
-I’m like, ‘Why did everyone wake up on the wrong side of the bed?'”
+“People kept mugging me and giving me dirty looks.
+I’m like, why did everyone wake up on the wrong side of the bed?”
 Townsend said.

 She returned to her Massillon home that evening and dug into some chicken strips.